Paddy O'Driscoll

-Paddy O'Driscoll (born 1904) was an Irish Gaelic footballer from Abbey Rangers, who played as a right wing-back at senior level for the Cork county team.He was named in the "Cork Football Team of the Year" in January 1930.
+Patrick O'Driscoll (1927 – 19 October 2001) was an Irish Gaelic footballer who played as a right corner-back at senior level for the Cork county team.
+He was named in the "Cork Football Team of the Millennium" in January 2000.

-O'Driscoll joined the team during the 1927championship and was a regular member of the starting fifteen until his retirement a decade later.
+O'Driscoll joined the team during the 1950 championship and was a regular member of the starting fifteen until his retirement a decade later.
 During that time he won two National League medals and two Munster medals, however, he never won an All-Ireland winners' medal.

-O'Driscoll had a lengthy career with the Abbey Rangers GAAclub teams.
+He had a lengthy career with the Russell Rovers and Garda club teams.

+In retirement from playing O'Driscoll served as an administrator with the Cork County Board and was also a selector when Cork won the All-Ireland in 1973.